siemens/developer-portal-partners/README.md

 ## Building locally using docker

-- Run `docker-compose up -d` to see a preview of the documentation
+- Run `docker-compose up -d` to see a preview of the documentation.

 ## Development

 - To immediately apply any markdown changes, hot reload ensures instant reloading.
 - For any file changes, `docker-compose restart` needs to be run for rebuilding docker with latest changes.

-Refer to [Documentation](./docs/contribution-guidelines/documentation.md) for any further information
+Refer to [Documentation](./docs/contribution-guidelines/documentation.md) for any further information.

-## 📝 License
+## License

+The project is licensed under the [Siemens Xcelerator Seller Contribution License Agreement](./LICENSE.md).

 Copyright © 2025 [Siemens AG](https://www.siemens.com/).